IRL2/nanover-docs/source/concepts/base-protocol.rst

 and can request simulation resets or pauses via commands.

-**Command requests and responses** allow the client to request actions or information from the server, such as pausing or reseting the active simulation, or retrieving the list of available commands.
+**Command requests and responses** allow the client to request actions or information from the server, such as pausing or resetting the active simulation, or retrieving the list of available commands.
 This is also known as a Remote Procedure Call  (RPC).

-**State updates** provide continuous information about the changes occuring to a shared dictionary used for synchronising arbitrary data between clients.
+**State updates** provide continuous information about the changes occurring to a shared dictionary used for synchronising arbitrary data between clients.
 In the iMD-VR case, this is used for sharing the head and hand positions of all users, and for the interactive biasing potentials they wish to apply to the simulation.

 **Simulation updates** are a specialised version of state updates, used to synchronise data pertaining to the simulated system as it evolves over time during simulation.
-Mostly this is a continous sequence of messages with updated atom positions, but when a client initially joins, the update from an empty state contains the topology of the simulated system and other properties.
+Mostly this is a continuous sequence of messages with updated atom positions, but when a client initially joins, the update from an empty state contains the topology of the simulated system and other properties.